RELATIONS & PERSONNEL MANAGEMENT

 the issued was terribly poor.

-and mobilizing these resources (invisible funds) to
+in harnessing and mobilizing these resources to generate

 OF THE PROBLEM